 Technology Solution for High Cost Installations

-An example of the creative and innovative response to condensing furnace standards comes from a major supplier of heating contractors.
+An example of the creative and innovative response to condensing furnace standards comes from a major supplier of materials for heating contractors.
 One type of high cost case is an attached dwelling (e.g. row house) in the Northeast with a masonry chimney into which the furnace and water heater are venting flue gases.
 The DuraVent technology provides for the condensing furnace to be vented in a flexible stainless steel pipe that is located inside the atmospheric venting water heater flue.

 As shown in the second illustration, the dual flue vent provides a less expensive solution to the need to line the existing masonry chimney.
 In discussions with Philadelphia Gas staff, it was determined that they were visualizing that condensing furnaces required horizontal venting.
 However, they have now verified that the existing furnace and water heater vented through a masonry chimney that is straight and goes from the basement to the roof can be addressed with the DuraVent solution.